-Here’s what UW coach Chris Petersen said in his Eastern Washington Week press conference
+Here’s what UW coach Chris Petersen said in his Eastern Washington Week news conference

 “Well I think any time you’ve got veteran lines it’s going to help either side of the ball.
 That’s where it always starts.
 So certainly, yeah, it helps for sure.”

 Salvon is now your No. 1 guy.
-Does he get the same amount of carries and kind of run as you gave Miles over the last four years?
+Does he get the same amount of carries and kind of run as you gave Myles over the last four years?

 “We’ll see.
-We evolved with Miles as well.
+We evolved with Myles as well.
 Salvon’s had some really good carries for us, but it’s always week-to-week and game-to-game and see how he evolves, see how healthy he stays, see how other guys are playing and adjust and adapt from there.”

 The freshmen and redshirt freshmen in the two-deeps in the secondary, there’s a lot of them.
 With Cam Williams and Kyler Gordon and all those guys, what did those guys do to impress — as well as Asa Turner and Trent McDuffie?